 Plaice is what's known as a 'flat' white fish.
-It has a lovely delicate sweet flavour.
-In this plaice recipe, I serve it with asparagus which has a much stronger taste and so provides a good contrast.
+It has a lovely delicate sweet flavour and pan frying it helps keep its delicate shape and flavour.
+I like to serve it with asparagus which has a much stronger taste and so provides a good contrast.

 Asparagus and new potatoes are in season in Spring time.
 New potatoes also have a delicate slightly sweet flavour and a nice creamy texture.
 They don't need to be peeled before cooking, just wash them in cold water.
 This makes this dish a very quick and easy one to prepare.
 You can prepare and cook the plaice at the same time as the potatoes which means this dish will be ready in about 15 minutes.
 If you don't have plaice, this recipe will work with any flat white fish such as sole, lemon sole, dover sole, dab, turbot or halibut.

 Plaice can be cooked quickly by just pan frying it for a 2 - 3 minutes on each side.
 I like to dust both sides of the plaice first in a little flour before frying in butter.
 The butter sticks to the flour which adds a lovely crispiness.
 You shouldn't remove the skin from flat white fish before cooking as otherwise they will fall apart in the pan.
 You don't however, eat the skin.